shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 A slender, black-and-white wolf girl inspected her patient on the worktable.
 It was a leather belt with scratches in one particular place that eventually cut all the way through.
 Attached to it were several items of use to their owner: a bag of rocks, a knife in its sheath, a bladder, and a wooden slingshot.

 The wolf girl looked around her workshop.
-It was a comfortable organized chaos, full of past projects, tools, plans, and materials.
+It was comfortable, organized chaos, full of past projects, tools, plans, and materials.
 She opened a cupboard of dried skins and pulled out a sheet.

 Taking out her trusty screwdriver, she sliced the leather, cutting off a thin strip.
 She sprawled the belt flat across her worktable and laid the strip on top of it.
-She sewed it together, over the course of a half hour, making the belt as good as new.
+She sewed it together over the course of a half hour, making the belt as good as new.

 The owner wasn’t here to test it out, so she tried it on herself.
 She dug her paws into the bag of rocks and easily pulled out one.
 Check.
 She unsheathed and sheathed the knife.
 Check.
 She took out the bladder, pretended to drink from it, and put it back.
 Check.
 She unholstered the slingshot and tried to re-holster it, but a wooden spike on the slingshot scraped across the belt.
 Uncheck.